-The Dental Assisting Curriculum prepares individual to assist the dentist in the delivery of dental treatment and to function as integral members of the dental team while performing chair-side and related office and laboratory procedures.
+The Dental Assisting Curriculum prepares individuals to assist the dentist in delivering dental treatment and to function as integral members of the dental team while performing chair-side and related office and laboratory procedures.

 Course work includes instruction in general studies, biomedical sciences, dental sciences, clinical sciences, and clinical practice.
 A combination of lecture, laboratory, and clinical experiences provide students with detailed knowledge in infection/hazard control, radiography, dental materials, preventive dentistry, and clinical procedures.

-Upon graduation, graduates will be classified as a Dental Assistant II (DAII).
-A Dental Assistant II, as defined by the Dental Laws of North Carolina, can per- form all legal expanded functions prescribed by a NC licensed dentist.
+Graduates will be classified as a Dental Assistant II (DAII).
+A Dental Assistant II, as defined by the Dental Laws of North Carolina, can perform all legal expanded functions prescribed by a NC licensed dentist.
 Some of the many expanded functions a DA II can legally perform are: apply sealants, insert matrix bands and wedges, place cavity bases and liners, place and/or remove rubber dams, place and remove temporary restorations, take wax bites, remove sutures, expose radiographs, and perform coronal polish.
 (Further listing of DA II expanded functions can be found on NC State Board of Dental Examiners website www.ncdentalboard.org.)

 Graduates may be eligible to take the Dental Assisting National Board Examination to become Certified Dental Assistants (CDA).

 The Dental Assisting program is accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA), 211 East Chicago Ave., Chicago, IL 60611, 1-800-621-8099. www.ada.org

 Upon completion graduates may seek employment in private general practices, public health clinics, specialty practices, hospital dental clinics and other related areas.